-01 Approach

-- 02 Initial observations on arrangements: - Financial sustainability: How the Council plans and manages its resources to ensure it can continue to deliver its services - Governance: How the Council ensures that it makes informed decisions and properly manages its risks - Improving economy, efficiency and effectiveness: How the Council uses information about its costs and performance to improve the way it manages and delivers its services
+- 01 Approach - 02 Initial observations on arrangements: - Financial sustainability: How the Council plans and manages its resources to ensure it can continue to deliver its services - Governance: How the Council ensures that it makes informed decisions and properly manages its risks - Improving economy, efficiency and effectiveness: How the Council uses information about its costs and performance to improve the way it manages and delivers its services

-Our reports are prepared in the context of the 'Statement of responsibilities of auditors and audited bodies' issued by Public Sector Audit Appointments Ltd. Reports and letters prepared by appointed auditors and addressed to members or officers are prepared for the sole use of the Council.
+Our reports are prepared in the context of the 'Statement of responsibilities of auditors and addressed to members or officers are prepared for the sole use of the Council.
 No responsibility is accepted to any member or officer in their individual capacity or to any third party.